viktordremio/parser/README.md

 1. Define in parser.py, where Tablaeu workbook is located by parameter tablaeuWorkBook = ET.parse('path/Tablaeu.twb')
 2. Define in parser.py, which Dashboard of Tablaeu workbook should be analyzed by parameter tablaeuSource="name of Dashbaord"
+3. Use xdot to visualize the gv file